-We decided to head closer to the airport and look for the long-term parking which we know has gone up in price.
-Now instead of paying $13 a day, we are paying $20 a day for the long-term airport parking.
+We decide to head closer to the airport.
+Parking is expensive in San Diego, because long-term parking located close to any airport is expensive.
+Now we are paying $20 a day versus $13 which was the price at the economy lot.
 Heads up, there is no longer an economy parking lot in San Diego.
-(There are a few other off site long term parking lots, but the prices are not much lower or different than the airport long-term parking lot).
+(There are still various choices for long term parking off site, and prices are not much lower than the airport long-term parking lot).

 So much for wishful thinking, our flight ended up being a little over an hour late, then it took at least 10-15 minutes to disembark the airplane.
-So, we decided that I would continue on and try to make it to the whale watching excursion and my husband make his way over to the off site rental car location, which is Advantage.
-This rental company can take a very long time in the process of reserving a car.
-We’ve not had very good experience with them in the past, but it was the lowest car rental rate we found for this trip.
+Our new plan is that I will continue on and try to make it to the whale watching excursion.
+My husband would make his way over to the off site rental car location and get the rental car.
+This rental company can take a very long time in the process of reserving a car, which is why there was no way we both would have made it to see the whales.

 Day 1: WHALES

-Anyway, I was able to enjoy and experience an amazing whale watching event on the catamaran by the Pacific Whale Foundation!
-Although I received no refund and had to pay for two people, I still had an incredible experience.
-I arrived just in time to gather with the others in the group and walk out to the dock to board the catamaran.
+Anyway, I was able to enjoy an amazing whale watching experience on the catamaran by the Pacific Whale Foundation!
+I made it on time, and joined others in the group to walk out to the dock and board the catamaran.